grepdisc/withkindness/_posts/2022-08-01-Leadership.md

 We can survive as a hierarchy, only when we think of each other.
 Specifically, a leader's strength can be no more than their empathy with those they lead.
-*Being led by one without active empathy for you, is like riding a mechanical bull.*
+*Being led by one without active empathy for you, feels like riding a mechanical bull.*
-Leading others while riding a bull is absolutely subjecting them to chaos.
+Leading others while riding a bull oneself is absolutely subjecting them to chaos.
 You can do it, but people are getting hurt.

 **What can we do?**